aponamarev/RoboND-Kinematics-Project/writeup_template.md

  theta3 = pi / 2 - (ab + 0.036)
  ```

+**Thetas 4 through 6**

-Theta angles 1 through 3 determine the location of the end affector.
+Theta angles 1 through 3 determine the location of the end effector.
 Remaining three joints (4,5, and 6) responsible for the orientation
-of the end affector.
+of the end effector.
 These angles calculated based on the math presented in the kuka pick and place project [walkthrough](https://www.youtube.com/watch?v=Gt8DRm-REt4).

 The main idea of the presented calculation is that remaining angles can be evaluated by dividing overall rotation matrix R[0:6] by rotation matrix
 resulting for the angles of the first 3 thetas R[0:3]: